yifanwww/template-electron-react/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Do you have Feature or improvement for template-electron-cra?
+about: Do you have Feature or improvement for template-electron-react?
 Let us know.
 ---

 #### Describe the feature that you would like added